Dublin Central · Bye-Election 2026 · Census 2022

 Commute & mobility

-Car commuting (17.5%) is a fraction of the 71.1% national figure; 41.8% of households have no car, and public transport and active travel together account for 51.5% of commuters.
+Car commuting (17.5%) is a fraction of the 71.1% national figure.
+41.8% of households have no car.
+Public transport and active travel together cover 51.5% of commuters.

 Public transport